 Open to students from socially or ethnically diverse backgrounds who have secured a place on an NCTJ-accredited course.
 Must be able to demonstrate a genuine commitment and potential to be a successful journalist through a range of journalism-related work experience

 Open to residents of Lambeth who have lived in the borough for at least one year, come from a low income household, are from a black or minority ethnic background and have accepted a place at a Russell Group University

 Open to Black or Asian (BAME) students who are in receipt of a formal offer of a place on a course within the fields of print, broadcasting, photographic or online journalism; be resident and planning to continue in education or start a professional career within the UK or Ireland, within the media industry.George Viner Memorial Fund

 Open to UK students of Black African or Caribbean descent who have a confirmed offer to study at Cambridge University, who have applied for and have been assessed by Student finance for the full amount of support.

 Bank of England Scholarship

-Open to students from a Black or Mixed African/Caribbean background looking to start your first full time undergraduate degree at university in 2018.
+Open to students from a Black or Mixed African/Caribbean background looking to start your first full time undergraduate degree at university.
 You must be eligible to work in the UK and have a household income of below £50,000 and achieve 104 UCAS points or above.

 A programme to support British students of African and Caribbean descent, who have excelled at school and have not allowed their environments, personal circumstances, or the pressures of living in London, to cloud their vision or to hamper their dreams.
 Student in Yr 12 can apply and will receive support and mentoring throughout their university studies